renggli/dart-more/README.md

 Various extensions that make Dart a better place:

-- `bit_list.dart` provides a space efficent array data structure that compactly stores bits.
+- `bit_list.dart` provides a space efficent array data structure that compactly stores boolean values.
 - `char_matcher.dart` provides a model for character classes, their composition and operations on strings.
 - `fraction.dart` provides support for rational number arithmetic.
-- `int_math.dart` is a collection of common mathematical functions on ints.
+- `int_math.dart` is a collection of common mathematical functions on integers.
 - `iterable.dart` is a collection of iterables and iterators.
 - `multiset.data` a data structure where elements might appear more than once.
 - `ordering.dart` a fluent interface for building comparator functions.
-- `range.dart` provides a function to create iterables yielding arithmetic progressions.
+- `range.dart` provides a function to create lists of arithmetic progressions.

 And there is more to come ...